shybovycha/moo-chess/README.md

 ## Building

+Client is now built with [Buck](https://buckbuild.com/).
-To build client, run `cd client && make`.
+To build client, run `buck build //client` from the project root directory.

 ## Configuration